 - Reluctance to groom

 A complete physical examination and medical history can help in the diagnosis of stomatitis.
 Tests your veterinarian may recommend include:

 - Oral biopsy – A biopsy may be performed to determine if the lesions are caused by other diseases such as neoplasia (cancer) or eosinophilic granuloma complex.
 Biopsy should reveal a dense infiltration of lymphocytes and plasma cells.

 - FIV and FeLV test – Retroviral infections can lead to inflammatory oral disease.

 - Biochemical profile to rule out other conditions which may have a similar appearance to stomatitis.

 - X-ray – To check the condition of the dental roots and bones.
 Stomatitis often affects the molars and pre-molars more than the canines and incisors.

 Stomatitis is very difficult to treat and response to many treatments are poor.

-Daily cleaning of your cat’s teeth at home is required to keep plaque under control.
+- Clean the cat’s teeth daily at home to keep plaque under control.

 1: The Feline Patient – Gary D. Norsworthy, Mitchell A. Crystal, Sharon K. Fooshee and Larry P. Tilley.